Chegenelius/crud/README.md

 # crudApp
 # About:
-This is submit form that implements CRUD functionalities.
-It uses mysql database and local API.
+This is login form that takes username, email and password as inputs.
+It implements CRUD functionalities that is Adding a user, Viewing the user details, Updating and also Delete.
+It stores data in mysql database and local API.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.5.